alecmerdler/helm-app-operator-kit/README.md

 ### Creating an instance of the example application

-After the `CustomResourceDefinition` and `ClusterServiceVersion-v1` resources for the new application have been applied, new instances of that app can be created:
+After the `CustomResourceDefinition` and `ClusterServiceVersion` resources for the new application have been applied, new instances of that app can be created:

 ```sh
 $ kubectl create -n <operator-namespace> -f helm-app-operator/deploy/cr.yaml